sfigg/commercialization-public/test/hlk/getstarted/hlk-arm64-getting-started-guide.md

 x86/x64 instructions: [Step 7: View test results and log files](step-7-view-test-results-and-log-files.md)

 >[!NOTE]
->  Due to ARM64 Desktop having scenarios that involve multiple projects, it will be required that these projects be merged to have a complete HLK package for submitting.
+>  Due to ARM64 Desktop having scenarios that involve multiple projects, it will be required that these projects be merged to have a complete HLK package for submission.
 For information on merging packages, see [Merge packages](../user/merge-packages.md).